luscus/package.root/README.md

 Returns an Object with following properties:

-* `name`: the name of the parent module
+* `name`: name of the root module
-* `directory`: the directory of the parent module
+* `directory`: directory name of the root module (may be different from package name)
-* `package`: the parent module's *package.json* content
-* `bower`: the parent module's *bower.json* content or *false* if no bower is used.
-Also holds the `directory` property.
+* `deployPath`: absolute path to the root package deploy directory
-* `path`: absolut path to the parent module directory
+* `path`: absolut path to the root module directory

-Access the values with the point notation:
+* `package`: root module's *package.json* content

     var root = require('package.root');

     // get parent module's name
-    root.name
+    var name = root.name
-    // or
+    // or with the package object
-    root.package.name
+    name = root.package.name

     // get root path
-    root.path
+    var path = root.path

-    // get bower directory
-    root.bower.directory
+    // if Bower plugin present and bower file was found var bowerDir = root.bower.directory

+## Write Plugins

+Plugin packages have to return a function taking the Root Package Information object as argument.

+Plugins returning `null` or `undefined` will be ignored.

+    module.exports = function pluginX (root) {
+      var info = {};

+      /* do something in root to fill info*/

+      return info;
+    };

 -------------------
 Copyright (c) 2015 Luscus (luscus.redbeard@gmail.com)